Essenceia/Git_Based_Approatch_To_Life_Management/tech_sector_notes/wafer_level_packaging/FO_WLP/motivation.md

 # Motivation for FO-WLP

+ASE senior fellow Bill Chen said ASE’s original motivation to license fan-out, and then later to work on its own implementation, was to increase the number of solder balls that could be placed under the increasingly tiny die.
+“The original fan-out motivation was to accommodate the die shrinks.
+Then, being creative engineers, we realized we can do a lot of other things with it, and create very thin packages,” he said.

 ### From a press release by SBWire 02/19/2019

 > The innovation in the semiconductor packaging technology largely depends on the size